 If you have questions about SEND, or are struggling to cope, please get in touch to let us know.
+We want to support you, your child and your family.

-To see what support is available to you locally, have a look at Blackpool Council's website they also publish information about the local offer on their website:
+To see what support is available to you locally, have a look at Blackpool Council website they also publish information about the local offer on their website: